ekil1100/ekil1100/README.md

 # 👋 ✌️ 🤟

-- A front-end based in Hangzhou.
+- A front-end developer based in Hangzhou.
 - Love to write neat code, love FP.
 - With A little bit devOps knowledge.
 - Agile enthusiast.